mozilla/experimenter-docs/docs/deep-dives/mobile/enrollment-state-machine.md

 #### Opt Out

-The client has opted out of experimentation.
+The client has opted out of experimentation at the application level.

 #### EnrollmentsPaused